Saint John's Eve: France

 In France, the "Fête de la Saint-Jean" (feast of St John), traditionally celebrated with bonfires (le feu de la Saint-Jean) that are reminiscent of Midsummer's pagan rituals, is a Catholic festivity in celebration of Saint John the Baptist.
-It takes place on June 24, on Midsummer day (St John's day).
+It takes place on June 24, (St John's day).
 Nowadays it is seldom celebrated.
 In certain French towns, a tall bonfire is built by the inhabitants in order to be lit on St John's Day.
 In the Vosges region and in the Southern part of Meurthe-et-Moselle, this huge bonfire is named "chavande".

 Germany

-Besides many Midsummernight festivals, the Mainzer Johannisnacht commemorates the person Johannes Gutenberg in his native city since 1968.
+Germany sees a number of Midsummernight festivals around "Johannistag" (St. John's Day, 24 June).

 Greece

 The eve of St John's feast is associated with bonfire jumping, the love/ marriage divination ritual of Klidonas and with picking wild oregano before dawn.
 St John is also known by the epithets Riganas (the oregano bearer) and Lampadiaris (the bonfire bearer).
 The practice of bonfires was widespread as late as the 1970s but nowadays survives as a revived folk performance.